DigonIO/pypermission/docs/pages/quick_start.rst

     auth = SerialAuthority(nodes=CNs)

-Next the different groups with their respective permissions have to be registered to the authority.
+Next the different roles with their respective permissions have to be registered to the authority.
 The following file defines the relations mentioned above:

 .. literalinclude:: chat_rooms.yaml